Akins Ford Arena

 Akins Ford Arena is an indoor arena in Athens, Georgia.
-It is part of The Classic Center campus and is intended as an upgrade to the Classic Center Grand Ballroom, which had been configured as a 2,000-seat arena.
-It will become the new home of the UGA Ice Dawgs of the College Hockey South conference and on March 28, 2024, it was announced it would be home to an FPHL expansion team, later named the Athens Rock Lobsters.
-It has a capacity of 8,500.
+It is part of The Classic Center campus and was built as an upgrade to the Classic Center Grand Ballroom, which had been configured as a 2,000-seat arena.
+It is home to the UGA Ice Dawgs of the College Hockey South conference and to the Athens Rock Lobsters, a professional hockey team that began play on March 28, 2024 as an FPHL expansion franchise and announced a move to the SPHL starting with the 2026–27 season.
+In May 2026, the arena was also announced as the future home of an Indoor Football League expansion franchise, set to begin play in March 2027.
+It has a capacity of 8,500 for concerts and 5,600 for hockey and indoor football.
 It is owned by the Unified Government of Athens Clarke County.

 History

 In January 2019, the Classic Center Authority announced their intent to construct the new Classic Center Arena adjacent to the existing site.
 The arena will be connected to the existing Classic Center, the Multimodal Transportation Center and the downtown district via a new elevated walkway.

 On August 20, 2024, it was announced that Akins Ford, of Winder, Georgia, had purchased the arena's naming rights for an undisclosed period and sum.